-Normally one component is a free form (+) and the other bound (0).
+Normally one component is a free form (+) and the other bound (O).

 i.
-Repetitive compound (with reduplication of the whole form)
+Repetitive compound (with reduplication of the whole form).

-/to:c-to:c/ small and numerous, very < /to:c/ small + + small ii.
-Rhyming compound (with reduplication of vowel nucleus and final consonant)
+/to:c-to:c/ small and numerous, < /to:c/ small + +very small

 This live word-forming process is applied with great frequency to attributive verbs and to nouns with concrete meaning.